MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M13_Azure_Deployments_Using_Resource_Manager_Templates.md

     > **Note**: As a next step, you could now modularize the remaining resource definitions in the main deployment template, such as the network and virtual machine resource definitions.

     > **Note**: If you are not planning on using the deployed resources, you should delete them to avoid associated charges.
 You can do so simply by deleting the resource group **az400m13l01-RG**.

+### Exercise 2: Remove the Azure lab resources

+In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

+>**Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.

+#### Task 1: Remove the Azure lab resources

+In this task, you will use Azure Cloud Shell to remove the Azure resources provisione in this lab to eliminate unnecessary charges.

+1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
+1. List all resource groups created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m13l01-RG')].name" --output tsv
+    ```

+1. Delete all resource groups you created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m13l01-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
+    ```

+    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review